Browsing Category

 By June 20, 2019 Performance

-Messy times we’re in, messy and uncertain, and I’m not talking about the raccoons who have figured out how to open my green bin, flipping me the finger claw mid-dive.
-Turns out, Game of Thrones is not over.
+Messy times we’re in, confused and uncertain, and I’m not talking about the raccoons who have figured out how to open my green bin, flipping me the finger claw mid-dive.
+It turns out, Game of Thrones is not over.
 War is on, baby.
 Messy political elections to come.
-Messy climate doubletalk.
-Messy privacy losses-does anyone know what is going on, really?
+Messy climate double talk.
+Messy privacy losses-does anyone know what is going on?
 Me, I find answers in art.
 Hardly new, say you, readers of this space.
 Some of us— a lot of us apparently if you were part of the celebrations across the country this past week— find answers in sport too.
 On Monday, we witnessed a seismic shift in swagger in Toronto.

-In 1972, another seismic event touched down in Toronto in the form of monster talent; a cast performing the musical Godspell, a cast including Gilda Radner, Andrea Martin, Eugene Levy, Martin Short, Victor Garber, and Dave Thomas.
+In 1972, another seismic event touched down in Toronto in the form of monster talent; a cast performing the musical Godspell, including Gilda Radner, Andrea Martin, Eugene Levy, Martin Short, Victor Garber, and Dave Thomas.
 All would become household names in the comedic world and beyond.
-Bringing them together as company manager at the time was Marlene Smith, who first broke into the theatre world as a way to get out of the house in the late 1960’s.
-Smith, who had four children under the age of six when she began work in show business doing group sales for the musical Hair, would go on to produce countless hit musicals in this city.
-Godspell, written by Stephen Schwartz, was clearly special and remained so not just for Smith but for millions around the globe since it first appeared off-Broadway in 1971.
+Bringing them together as company manager at the time was Marlene Smith, who first broke into the theatre world as a way to get out of the house in the late 1960s.
+Smith, who had four children under the age of six when she began work in show business, making group sales for the musical Hair, would go on to produce countless hit musicals in this city.
+Godspell, written by Stephen Schwartz, was exceptional and remained so not just for Smith but for millions around the globe since it first appeared off-Broadway in 1971.

-So it wasn’t wild imagination that provoked an invitation from me to this theatre powerhouse; an invitation to come and meet another young Toronto Godspell cast (hoping for seismic action in the current theatrical scene) and share some of her memories of her rise to the top of the commercial theatre world in Toronto.
-It was nostalgia: I, like many ’70’s kids, performed Godspell at camp.
+So it wasn’t wild imagination that provoked an invitation from me to this theatre powerhouse, an invitation to come and meet another young Toronto Godspell cast (hoping for seismic action in the current theatrical scene) and share some of her memories of her rise to the top of the commercial theatre world in Toronto.
+Nostalgia also drove me: I performed in Godspell at summer camp like many ’70s kids.
 It was the closest I got to hippy culture.

-In that strange confluence of events that make up a city of millions, I was listening to these talented performers in a chorus of that beloved Godspell showpiece, Day by Day at exactly the hour someone was pulling out a gun across town.
+In that strange confluence of events that make up a city of millions, as I listened to these talented performers in a chorus of that beloved Godspell showpiece, Day by Day, at that very hour, someone was pulling out a gun across town.

-What follows are some of the excerpts of my chat with Marlene Smith.
+What follows are some of the excerpts from my chat with Marlene Smith.

 Anne: What was it like navigating all that talent?